alexchamorro0x/capstone/README.md

 ## *Microverse Second Capstone Project*

 > This educational project is to build our own web application based on an external API.
 We selected an API that provides data about a topic that we like and built the web app around it.
-The web app will have 2 or 3 user interfaces (depending on the size of our team).
+The web app will have 2 user interfaces.

 ## Learning Objectives 🔖
 - [x] Use JavaScript to make websites dynamic and build basic single page apps.